Best Monopoly Stocks in India

 #4 CAMS

-Computer Age Management Services (CAMS) offers financial infrastructure and services to India’s burgeoning mutual fund industry with a market share of nearly 70%.
-It is India’s largest registrar and transfer agent to mutual funds but also provides services to corporate houses beyond mutual funds.
-Technically, CAMS operates in a duopoly and competes with KFin Technologies (which has a 30% market share) but has all elements of a monopoly stock.
+Computer Age Management Services (CAMS) provides financial infrastructure and services to India’s rapidly growing mutual fund industry, holding a market share of nearly 69%.
+As the largest registrar and transfer agent for mutual funds in India, CAMS also extends its services to corporate clients beyond the mutual fund sector.
+Although CAMS operates in a duopoly with KFin Technologies, which has a 30% market share, it possesses all the characteristics of a monopoly stock.

 Largecap Monopoly Stocks